-The function apforest traverses the spine of the subject list to the last node and sets its next field to point at the object list.
-A functional version of apforest, which makes a copy of the spine of the subject list, attaching the object list at the end of the copy could be implemented easily.
+The function apporest traverses the spine of the subject list to the last node and sets its next field to point at the object list.
+A functional version of apporest, which makes a copy of the spine of the subject list, attaching the object list at the end of the copy could be implemented easily.

-The function itforest traverses the spine of the subject list, supplying each element to the function f passed as the first argument to itforest.
-To increase the flexibility, itforest has a second argument x that is passed to f at each call. x can be used to accumulate results.
-This is the only place where void pointers are used in the Adt tool.
+The function ifforest traverses the spine of the subject list, supplying each element to the function f passed as the first argument to ifforest.
+To increase the flexibility, ifforest has a second argument x that is passed to f at each call. x can be used to accumulate results.
+This is the only place where void \ pointers are used in the Adt tool.
 This mechanism allows for the functionality of Currying to be implemented.
-(See Section 4.3) for a more detailed example using the same mechanism.)
-The notation [tree tree] inthe Adt input syntaxisactually syntactic sugar for INSTANCE list (tree tree).
-This notation is meant to convey that we that are instantiating the (implicit) type parameter of the polymorphic built-in type list with (tree tree).
-In the next two sections we will see two more examples of type instantiation.
+(See Section 4.3 for a more detailed example using the same mechanism.)

+The notation [tree \tree] in the Adt input syntax is actually syntactic sugar for INSTANCE list (tree \tree).
+This notation is meant to convey that we are instantiating the (implicit) type parameter of the polymorphic built-in type list with (tree \tree).
+In the following two sections we will see two more examples of type instantiation.

-4.2 Doubly linked list
+4.2.
+Doubly linked list